-Only registered shareholders and duly appointed proxyholders who have a 15-digit control number or Username will be entitled to ask questions and vote at the Meeting.
+Only registered shareholders and duly appointed proxyholders who have a 15-digit control number or Username will be entitled to vote at the Meeting.
 Beneficial shareholders who have not duly appointed themselves as proxyholder may login as a guest, by clicking on "I am a Guest", completing the online form and accepting the terms and conditions of the webcast.
-Guests will be able to listen to the Meeting, but will not be able to submit questions or vote at the Meeting.
+Guests will be able to listen to the Meeting and ask questions, but will not be able to vote at the Meeting.